gitter-badger/admin-docs/README.md

 Effektif adminstrators guide
 ============================

 The Effektif administrators guide uses [Sphinx](http://sphinx-doc.org/) to create the documentation as HTML and PDF.
 Sphinx is a Python library.
 The documentation itself is written using reStructuredText with some Sphinx flavor and is available in english and german.
+The online version can be found here: [Effektif administrators guide](http://effektif-administrators-guide.readthedocs.org/)

 ### Prerequisites
 * [Python](https://www.python.org/downloads/)